Minerva Mirabal Reyes: Legacy

 After the death of the three Mirabal sisters, their legacy has been commemorated due to the large amount of gender-based violence within Latin America.
 In 1981, the day of their death was turned into a day dedicated to the fight against women's violence.
 The United Nations has also designated November 25 to be memorialized as International Day for the Elimination of Violence against Women.

-Their story also inspired the novel In the Time of the Butterflies, written in 1994 by Julia Alvarez and eventually adapted into a film in 2001.
+Their story also inspired the novel In the Time of the Butterflies, written in 1994 by Julia Álvarez and eventually adapted into a film in 2001.